34 R6

 1

-The entire return value is one reactive(); every element re-evaluates together whenever any input changes.
-This is simpler than returning a reactiveValues() object and avoids partial-update race conditions.
+The entire return value is one reactive().
+Every element re-evaluates together whenever any input changes, which is simpler than returning a reactiveValues() object.

 mod_plot_server() receives two reactives and owns both outputs.
-Accepting movies as a reactive argument (rather than calling movie_data$filter() directly) keeps the module decoupled from the data source; you can pass any reactive data frame in tests.
+Accepting movies as a reactive argument (rather than calling movie_data$filter() directly) keeps the module decoupled from the data source.
+An added bonus is that we can pass any reactive data.frame while testing.

 mod_plot_server <- function(id, movies, filters) {